moh7/CarND-PID-Control-Project/README.md

 # Udacity Self-Driving Car Enginer Nanodegree - PID Control Project

 ## Instruction
 The purpose of this project was to design and implement a PID controller for a self driving car.
 The simulator provides cross-track error (CTE), speed and steering angle data via local websocket.
-The designed controller has to respond with a steering angle and throttle values to keep the car on the simulator track.
+The designed controller has to respond with steering angle and throttle values to keep the car on the simulator track.

 ## Ruberic Discussion Points
 **Describe the effect of the P, I, D component of the PID algorithm in the implementation.**